FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 If you lock the user account in the the SSO server, they won't be able to login.
 This is helpful in a forum setting if a user is not being a good community member.
 In FusionAuth, you'd navigate to the users screen and then click on the "Lock" icon (you'll be warned that a locked user can't login):

-TBD admin screen to lock
+{% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lock-user-from-list.png" alt="The user list screen where you can lock a user account." class="img-fluid" figure=false %}

 And here's what the locked user would see when they tried to log in: